Eric Trump: 2016 presidential campaign

 Donald Trump's 2016 presidential campaign was formally launched on June 16, 2015, at Trump Tower in New York City.
 Eric was a key advisor, fundraiser, and campaign surrogate during the campaign.
 He and his wife made campaign appearances in numerous states on his father's behalf.

 On August 2, 2016, in a television appearance on CBS This Morning, Trump was asked to comment on his father's controversial statement to USA Today the previous day in which he said that if his daughter were ever subjected to sexual harassment in the workplace, he hoped she would find another company to work for or switch careers.
-Trump said, "Ivanka is a strong, powerful woman; she wouldn't allow herself to be objected [recte subjected] to it."
+Trump said, "Ivanka is a strong, powerful woman; she wouldn't allow herself to be objected [recte subjected] to it".

+Michael Cohen reimbursement payments

+On May 28, 2024, an email was shown during defense closing arguments in Donald Trump's New York criminal trial which revealed that longtime Trump Organization comptroller Jeffrey McConnery, who was previously acknowledged to have organized Trump Sr.'s reimbursement payments to Michael Cohen following the hush money payments Cohen made to Stormy Daniels, sought approval from both Eric Trump and Donald Trump Jr. It has been acknowledged that Eric Trump had signed some of the reimbursement checks to Cohen as well.

-Attempts to overturn the 2020 presidential election
+Conspiracy theories and attempts to overturn the 2020 presidential election

 Trump has promoted several conspiracy theories.

 In May 2020, Trump said on Fox News that stay-at-home orders to combat the spread of COVID-19 were a strategy by the Democrats and the Joe Biden campaign intended to prevent his father's reelection by depriving him of the ability to conduct large campaign rallies.
-Trump said that after election day, "coronavirus will magically all of a sudden go away and disappear and everybody will be able to reopen."
+Trump said that after election day, "Coronavirus will magically all of a sudden go away and disappear and everybody will be able to reopen".

 In September 2020, Trump spread a false video that appeared to show Biden "being caught red-handed using a teleprompter" when he was not.

-Following his father's electoral defeat Eric Trump has engaged in attempts to overturn the 2020 United States presidential election, falsely calling the election result a "fraud" and threatening Republican lawmakers to overturn the result.
+Following his father's electoral defeat, Eric Trump engaged in attempts to overturn the 2020 United States presidential election, falsely calling the election result a "fraud" and threatening Republican lawmakers to overturn the result.

 While ballots were being counted in the 2020 election, Trump made baseless claims intended to cast doubt on Pennsylvania's ballot-counting process.
 He shared a fake video that purported to show Trump ballots being burned.

-Following the storming of the United States Capitol by his father's supporters in January 2021, Trump was among those who advanced the conspiracy theory that people associated with antifa were responsible for the attack.
+On the day of the January 6 storming of the United States Capitol, Trump spoke at the "Save America" rally alongside his wife Lara and Donald Trump Jr., among others.
+Trump was later among those who advanced the conspiracy theory that people associated with antifa were responsible for the attack.